Hnfull/Intensio-Obfuscator/README.md

 ![](https://img.shields.io/badge/Version-1.0.4-green.svg)
 ![](https://img.shields.io/badge/Licence-MIT-red.svg)

+## What is this ?
-- Takes a python source code and transform it into an obfuscated python code, replace name of variables/classes/functions to random chars and defined length, removes commentaries, all line breaks, remove all print functions and add to each line a random script with an always differents values.
+- Intensio-Obfsucator tool takes a python source code and transform it into an obfuscated python code, replace name of variables/classes/functions to random chars and defined length, removes commentaries, all line breaks, remove all print functions and add to each line a random script with an always differents values

 ## Requirements
 - Python >= 3.5